 Belinda Griswold is a communications strategist for conservation groups – primarily focused on climate change – throughout the US.
 She is also a lawyer and mediator, and a longtime Dharma practitioner in the Tibetan tradition.
 Belinda has worked with BPF as a BASE group leader, board member and volunteer consultant for many years.
 Belinda has coordinated local and statewide political campaigns, and has also served as a board member of Tara Mandala, as fundraising director for Nalandabodhi, and as the USA national fundraising director for HH Karmapa, Orgyen Trinley Dorje.
 She brings a deep passion for the integration of spiritual practice and spiritual activism to her work for BPF.
-She lives in Seattle with her husband, daughter, two pit bulls, and an old cat.
+She lives in Boulder, Colorado with her husband, daughter, two pit bulls, and an old cat.

 Funie Hsu – bio to come

 social and environmental activism and stewardship.
 He is a student of

 the Buddha and other wisdom traditions.
 He is currently working with

 community and faith based groups to end the death penalty in Idaho.

 His favorite author is Wendell Berry.
 He lives in Boise, Idaho with

 Michele Tae and a standard poodle, Zia La Rue.